Kubernetes: Apprentice Cookbook

 Ingress

 Ingress enables you to publish internal services without necessarily using a load balancer from cloud service providers.
-You usually need only one ingress per namespace, where you can bind as many routing rules
+You usually need only one ingress per namespace, where you can bind as many routing rules and backends as you want.
+A backend will typically be an internally routed ClusterIP service.

 Please note that Kubernetes does not handle ingress resources by itself and relies on third-party implementations.
 As a result, you will have to choose and install an Ingress Controller before using any ingress resource.
 On the other hand, it makes the ingress resource customizable depending on the needs of your cluster.